 On Sundays, the temple is a hive of activity as families take the opportunity of a day-off to visit the temple, pray and make offerings, another aspect of daily life in the neighborhood.

 Map to the temple

 How to get there

 The temple is in Pracharat Sai 1 Road, Bang Sue.
-The easiest way to get there is to take the skytrain Silom line to S6 Saphan Taksin station.
+One way to get there is to take the Green Line (BTS Sky Train) to S6 Saphan Taksin Station.

 The express boats services (with orange and yellow flags) don't stop there.
 Careful though, the normal boat service doesn't run on Sundays, it used to.